Yorkshire Ammers F.C.: History

 Yorkshire Amateur finished bottom of Division One in 1974–75, resulting in relegation to Division Two.
 At the end of the 1976–77 season the club were relegated to Division Three.
 The following season saw them win the Division Three title at the first attempt, earning promotion back to Division Two.
 In 1982 the league merged with the Midland League to form the Northern Counties East League, with Yorkshire Amateur placed in Division Two North.
 A third-place finish in the division in 1983–84 saw them placed in Division One North amidst league reorganisation.
 Further league restructuring the following year led to the club becoming members of Division Three.

 Division Three was abolished in 1986, with Yorkshire Amateur moved up to Division Two.
 Division Two was subsequently disbanded in 1991, leading to the club moving up to Division One.
 They were winners of the league's Wilkinson Sword Trophy in 1998–99, and remained in Division One until finishing as runners-up in 2017–18, which earned them promotion to the Premier Division.
 After the 2020–21 season was curtailed due to the COVID-19 pandemic, the club were promoted to Division One East of the Northern Premier League.
 Although they finished in mid-table the following season, the club were demoted back to the Premier Division of the Northern Counties East League after failing to pass the ground grading requirements.
 They subsequently finished bottom of the Premier Division in 2022–23 season and were relegated to Division One.

 In 2024–25 Yorkshire Amateur finished bottom of Division One and were relegated to the Supreme Division of the Yorkshire Amateur League.
-In June 2025 they were renamed Yorkshire Ammers.
+In June 2025 they were renamed Yorkshire Ammers but the club did not complete its first season under its new name, withdrawing from the League in October 2025.